Gimpeh/gimptopia/logit.io_metrics_sender/readme.txt

+I AM NOT AFFILIATED WITH LOGIT.IO IN ANY WAY SHAPE OR FORM!
+Other than being a current or former customer.

 This file needs to be edited (quite heavy most likely) by you, the user.

 However it provides a clear format for interfacing with the metrics logging site logit.io